geohackweek/preliminary/_episodes/00-geohack-intro.md

 ---

-title: "Intro and Preparation for ICESat-2 Hackweek"
+title: "Intro and Preparation for Geohackweek"
 teaching: 5
 exercises: 0
 questions: